 Throughout the year, the Company managed to take all necessary actions in order to deliver smooth and efficient operations amidst the pandemic crisis, accommodating considerable traffic levels in certain times of the year.
-Indeed, there were significant challenges under continuously changing external conditions, often with immediate effect, such as the diverse flight restrictions from specific countries and applicable sanitary measures imposed by the National Public Health Organization (EODY) in Greece, as well as by the European Union in cooperation with ECDC and EASA, categorization of passengers based on their vaccination status, the need of repeated COVID-19 testing for vaccinated passengers and staff, etc.
+Indeed, there were significant challenges under continuously changing external conditions, often with immediate effect, such as the diverse flight restrictions from specific countries and applicable sanitary measures imposed by the National Public Health Organization (EODY) in Greece and the European Union in cooperation with ECDC and EASA, categorisation of passengers based on their vaccination status, the need of repeated COVID-19 testing for vaccinated passengers and staff, etc.

-During the summer months, on-time performance was reduced, as a direct result of the Air traffic flow management restrictions imposed by the Hellenic Air Navigation Service Provider (HANSP) for the Athens Terminal Manoeuvring Area (TMA).
+During the summer months, on-time performance was affected as a direct result of the Air traffic flow management restrictions imposed by the Hellenic Air Navigation Service Provider (HANSP) for the Athens Terminal Manoeuvring Area (TMA).
 This issue remains a key challenge not only today, but most importantly against future traffic recovery and development.
-AIA continues to engage with the competent authorities in order to implement actions to resolve this long-standing matter.
+AIA continues to engage with the competent authorities to resolve this long-standing matter.